gasp-xyz/mangata-blog/blog/_posts/2021-12-17-nft-artists-join-the-mangata-solarpunk-exploration.markdown

 But while Cyberpunk is a pretty cool genre of art, it still induces a dark, dystopian and unsettling feeling: If Technology is King, where does it leave humans?
 A common motto of Cyberpunk is: "High Tech, Low Life."
 It is the reason why Cyberpunk is often used as genre to critique the negative effects of a highly technologized society that risks leaving individuals behind for the sake of the collective progress.

-![The main characters from the Cyberpunk Movie "The Matrix"](/assets/posts/2021-12-17-matrix.png) *Neo wants you to check out his new NFT collection.*
+![The main characters from the Cyberpunk Movie "The Matrix"](/assets/posts/2021-12-17-matrix.png)

 Not all is dark in Cyberpunk, as it also helps point out dangers to which our society needs to pay attention to.
 Cyberpunk often tells a story of rebellion against inhuman tendencies.
 But the unsettling feeling of the story is still there and it is telling us something important: A better and brighter future is possible...